AMWA-TV/is-05/docs/Controllers.md

 The Controller SHOULD use the IS-04 Query API websocket to monitor version timestamp increments on Devices being controlled.

-A version timestamp increment indicates that another controller has possibly changed ~~the transport~~ resource parameters, and as such any information cached by the Controller could possibly be stale.
+A version timestamp increment indicates that another controller has possibly changed resource parameters, and as such any information cached by the Controller could possibly be stale.

 ### Sender Multicast Address

 The NMOS Controller SHOULD allow allocation of multicast addresses to allow avoidance of conflicts.
-To avoid conflicts, when a Sender is added to a new system, the NMOS Controller SHALL allow the use AMWA IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).
+To avoid conflicts, when a Sender is added to a new system, the NMOS Controller MUST allow the use AMWA IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).

 ### TCP sessions